 You pay for the spa, again, it’s not something that interests us.

-You pay for internet connection by the hour, it’s not cheap.
+You pay for internet connection by the hour, it’s not cheap and wi-fi is usually poor.
 We went cold turkey and took an internet holiday, it was great!

-As both of our cruises are Atlantic Crossings, we didn’t have to worry about the cost of getting off the ship.
+As both of our Norwegian cruises were Atlantic Crossings, we didn’t have to worry about the cost of getting off the ship.
 This is something you need to research for yourself.
 A multi-stop cruise could hit you hard in the pocket if you take the ships planned day trips.
+We’ve taken cruise ship shore excursions with another cruise line, you could take a look at our reports on those here.

 What is a Repositioning Cruise?